 - The air filter will only fit one way, do not force fit the air filter element. - 2.
 Fit the air filter element into the airbox lower section as noted for removal. - 3.
 Refit the airbox upper section and tighten the fixings to 1.5 Nm. - 4.
-Reconnect the multiplug to the air temperature sensor.

-- Fuel Tank Installation
+Reconnect the multiplug to the air temperature sensor. - Refit the fuel tank (see Fuel Tank Installation). - Reconnect the battery positive, (red) lead first and tighten the terminals to 4.5 Nm. - Refit the rider's seat (see Rider's Seat Installation).

-- · Battery Installation

-- · Rider's Seat Installation